finixbit/terraform-packer-ansible-demo/README.md

 #### Packer-Image
 Build and configure aws ami image with packer and ansible and store the configured image.
 This allows consistency in the case of launching multiple instances of the application server.
+Note: copy ami created by packer to be used for terraform.

 ##### Setup Requirements
 1. [Packer](https://www.packer.io/) - Builds images of a configured server, but doesn't actually deploy it